luckystars0612/Interactive-ReverseShell-bypass-MDE/README.md

 # Interative ReverseShell bypass Microsoft Window Defender

-A simple ReverseShell written in C++, and listening server written in Python
+A simple ReverseShell written in C++, and listening server written in Python.
+It is not detected by MDE (tested on 8/20/2024 : Windows 10 22H2 latest)

 ## I. Installation